Transfer Advising Guides

 The following page provides links to Articulation Agreements/Joint Admissions and Transfer Degree Plans; as well as transfer information for numerous universities and colleges.

 An Articulation Agreement is an officially approved agreement between two institutions; with the ultimate goal of providing a seamless transfer between the Alamo Colleges District and the partnering University while minimizing duplication of coursework.
-Take a look at our Articulation Agreements for a full list of universities that have established articulation agreements with the Alamo Colleges District.

 Transfer Advising Guides - Created by Alamo Colleges